The Stock -> Inventory section contains a list of all items that are stored in the stock, and allows to update the inventory levels after a stocktake.

 - A new stock lot is created.

-- The new stock lot will have the same cost per unit as the latest stock lot of the same item (by Available from date).
+- The new stock lot will have the same cost per unit as the latest stock lot of the same item.

-- If this item has not been in stock previously, the stock lot's cost will be 0.
+- If this item has not been in stock previously, the vendor's price will be used.
+If the item has several purchase terms, the price with the highest priority will be used.

 If the new quantity for an item is smaller than the previous quantity:

-- A new write-off is created from existing stock lots in status Received, by FIFO.
+- A new write-off is created from existing stock lots in status Received, by FIFO (FEFO, if expiry dates are used).

 - First, the software tries to write off items that are available, not reserved.